 LCF enabled us to continue our Employability Programme in our Gold Standard Leeds warehouse through the autumn and winter of 2019/20.
 Learn more here

-Minster Law supports our expanding work by sponsoring a Leeds-based van.
-Their generosity in covering the cost of vital equipment means that the charities we support do not have to pay the true cost of our work.
+Minster Law supports our expanding work by sponsoring a Leeds-based van and more recently, a refrigerated van for frozen stock.
+Their generosity in covering the cost of this vital equipment means that the charities we support do not have to pay the true cost of our work.

 In 2018 Morrisons funded us to buy a brand new refrigerated van so we could support more vital frontline projects across Bradford and the surrounding area.
 The Foundation’s website can be visited here